 This will help you discover possible problems with the UI of your application, identify points of friction, frustrations, and confusions of the users, and even problems with transitions or interaction with certain elements.
 You can play the video from the video or session timeline.

 » Video timeline:

 Click play to start the video or click any section on the timeline to play that part.
 Adjust the speed by clicking on the speed button 1x, or click on settings and turn-on skip inactivity to only play the parts that had user interaction.

 Click on any of the timestamps to play only that specific screen or interaction.

-💡Tip » if the video reproduction jumps from one screen to the end or doesn’t replay the whole session make sure you have all the screens selected.
-Click on settings > Screens > Check all
+💡Tip » if the video reproduction jumps from one screen to the end or doesn’t replay the whole session make sure that you don't have any filters applied (events, gestures, or screens).

 Take notes and collaborate with your team